rajivr/gen-kernel-config-patch/README.md

 # gen-kernel-config-patch

-This branch uses Yocto Kernel infrastructure generate VirtualBox flavor `.config` file and an integrated patch that can be applied against upstream kernel.
+This branch uses Yocto Kernel infrastructure generate qemu\_aarch64-dom0 flavor `.config` file and an integrated patch that can be applied against upstream kernel.